Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Operational Model of Minecraft-like Games

 \subsection{Workloads in MLGs}

 This section presents our workload model for \mves, which focuses on players, terrain, and entities.
 We discuss each of these components, in turn, focusing on unique and challenging aspects.
-We mark the novel aspects introduced by our research with ``novel''.
+We distinguish novel aspects in our research.

 Figure~\ref{fig:workloads} presents a visual overview of our model.
 Beyond the state-of-the-art, our workload model captures \emph{\envworkloads}, which are caused by simulating the modifiable environment itself, and scale independently from the number of active players.
+We argue \envworkloads are an important part of representative benchmarking workloads for \mves.
+However, existing benchmarks do not include this type of workload.
+Addressing this gap, we propose an \mve workload model which describes a wide range of \envworkloads.
 In Figure~\ref{fig:workloads}, Terrain Simulation and Entities are examples of \envworkloads.